martinfrances107/adventOfCode2023/README.md

             - For performance only the left and right had edge of the sarch window need to be checked.
 Current I am looping over the whole window.

-- Day  4 - The current solution is slow ( 8s (release mode) for part 2 )
+- Day  4 - Scratch Cards
+          The current solution is slow ( 8s (release mode) for part 2 )
            Needs Refactor
                 Collect winnings and playable numbers in two HashSets precompute and store the result... at present I compute in the worst case senario.
                 Minimal "Card" should be a list of card offset to "copy" Looking using "fold"

-- Day  5 - Needs Refator
+- Day  5 - Almanac as a multi-map planting shedule Needs Refator
               Could you take_while to avoid nested looping. part 2 is tricky
               Good use of .chunks(2) to split the seeds int pairs of numbers.